-Focus on Nutrition & Physical Activity Every year in Northern Ireland almost 13,000 people are diagnosed with cancer (about 3,700 of these cases are the less serious, non-malignant skin cancer).
-Cancer is the most common cause of death in Northern Ireland, with over 4,000 deaths every year.
-You can reduce your risk of developing cancer by maintaining a healthy body weight, being physically active and eating a healthy diet.
+Focus on Physical Activity & Nutrition

+Every year in Northern Ireland approximately 14,000 people are diagnosed with cancer (about 4,000 of these cases are the less serious, non-malignant skin cancer).
+Cancer is the most common cause of death in Northern Ireland, with over 4,500 deaths every year.
+There are many ways you can reduce your risk of developing cancer, including maintaining a health body weight, being physically active and eating a healthy diet.